16. Code of Conduct (players, parents, coaches)

 Complaints/Appeals via Commissioners

-The offending party has ability to appeal in writing to the NCJLA board of directors.
-An NCJLA board of directors appeals subcommittee will hear appeals.
+The offending party has the right to appeal in writing to the NCJLA Board of Directors through the appeals subcommittee.
 Appeals are limited to rulings of suspensions beyond a single game.

 The NCJLA encourages all participants to be patient when games run long.
 Every effort is made to keep to game day schedules, but unforeseen issues may arise.
 Model good sportsmanship and be respectful of teams, spectators, and officials as they finish their games.